 Cats need mental stimulation as well as food, so making a habit of setting aside the time to both play and feed your cat on a regular basis will lead to a happy cat.
 Keep in mind, that if your cat is gaining a lot of weight, it may be time to put the dry food away during the day.
 However, because Bengals are high-energy, high-metabolism cats, this often doesn’t ever happen.
 Or if it does it is in middle to old age.

 I get asked this question quite a lot.
-Bengal Kittens can continue growing all the way up to two years old, so it can be tricky to determine when to switch them to adult food.
+Bengal Kittens can continue growing all the way up to two years old, so it can be tricky to determine when you should switch them to adult food.

-I always encourage people to do their own research on cat food before they choose a plan for their kitten.
+I encourage you to do your own research on cat food before you choose a plan for your kitten.
 If you follow the plan outlined above, a lot of the food options are good for both kittens and cats.
-However, if you are feeding specific kitten food I encourage people to always watch their cat for the signs it’s time to switch after the one-year mark.
+However, if you are feeding specific kitten food I encourage you to always watch your cat for the signs it’s time to switch after the one-year mark.